 Tesla Model X Parking Brake Release

-Putting Tesla Model X into Neutral requires manually releasing the parking brake, which may be done using the touchscreen.
-Touch Screens, go to safety, put your foot on the brake and tap the Parking Brake button.
+Putting the Tesla Model X into Neutral requires manually releasing the parking brake, which may be done using the touchscreen.
+Touch Screens, go to safety, put your foot on the brake, and tap the Parking Brake button.
 If your Model X was in Park, it should now be neutral.

 How to Release the Parking Brake on Tesla Model 3